View J. Wood's Obituary on DesMoinesRegister.com and share memories

 J. Richard Wood

-Indianola - Celebration of Life Services for James Richard Wood, 87, who passed away Monday, August 5, 2019, at home, will be held 3 p.m.
+Indianola - James Richard Wood, age 87, of Indianola Iowa, died at his home on August 5, 2019.
+Celebration of Life Services will be held 3 p.m.
 Sunday, August 11, 2019, at Overton Funeral Home in Indianola.
 Burial of cremains will be in the Indianola I.O.O.F.
 Cemetery.
+The visitation will be held 1 to 3 p.m.
+Sunday prior to services at the funeral home.
+Memorials may be given in Rich's name to the Indianola First United Methodist Church or Unity Point Hospice.

 He is survived by his wife Janet; children, James (Lisa) Wood, Michael (Becky) Wood, Kathleen (Andy) Motzko; grandchildren, Andrew, Kyle, Jacob, Lindsay and Nicholas Wood; great-grandchildren, Auliver, Gracyn and Aurora Wood.
 He was preceded in death by his parents, Paul and Dorothy Wood; siblings, Donald Wood and Betty Forst.